insected/bobbae_gcp-wiki/Security.md

+[Information Security](https://en.m.wikipedia.org/wiki/Information_security   ), sometimes shortened to InfoSec, is the practice of protecting information by mitigating information risks.

 The Internet has transformed our lives in many good ways.
 Unfortunately, this vast network and its associated technologies also have brought in their wake, [the increasing number of security threats](https://en.wikipedia.org/wiki/Computer_security
 ).